marcidy/electronic_components/README.rst

    	- disassembly, *or why everything get cracked all the time forever*
       	+ Two way vs one way functions
       	+ you know who ELSE used one way functions?
-Hitler.

    	- Program Execution
    	- The Stack